particle-iot/docs/src/content/datasheets/photon-datasheet.md

 | 2 | BTCX_STATUS | 10 | I | Signals Bluetooth priority status and TX/RX direction |
 | 3 | BTCX_TXCONF | 11 | O | Output giving Bluetooth permission to TX |

 When these pads are programmed to be used as a Bluetooth coexistence interface, they're set as high impedance on power up and reset.
-Alternatively, they can be individually programmed to be used as GPIOs through software control.
-They can also be programmed to have an internal pull-up or pull-down resistor.

 ---